-A pipefitter is a professional with assembly, fabrication, installation, and repair experience of piping systems.
+A pipefitter is a professional with assembly, fabrication, installation, and repair experience in piping systems.
 All industrial plants involve kilometers of the piping network is the result of thousands of pipefitters’ hard work.
 So, in the piping industry, pipefitters play a responsible role.
-As most of the piping systems operate under high pressures, to maintain the system integrity, the work performed by pipefitters must be of high quality.
+As most of the piping systems operate under high pressure, to maintain the system integrity, the work performed by pipefitters must be of high quality.
 Pipefitters are also known as steamfitters.

 What do pipefitters do?
 Pipefitters Job description

 Most of the time the question arises in our mind is that “what do pipefitters do?” in actual practice.
-Broadly, a pipefitter performs all the piping-related construction jobs under the supervision of a construction piping engineer.
-The major job description of a pipefitter can include (but not limited to) the following:
+Broadly, a pipefitter performs all piping-related construction jobs under the supervision of a construction piping engineer.
+The major job description of a pipefitter can include (but is not limited to) the following:

 - Preparing the workplace, materials, and equipment after Inspecting the workplace and clearing the obstructions.

 - Proper planning of piping system and equipment installations in consultation with the piping engineer.

 - Modify pipes as per specifications, codes, standards, or design drawing requirements using a variety of tools known as pipefitters tools.

 - Measuring and marking the pipes for cutting and threading operations to suit the assembly requirement.

 - Welding pipes with several pipe components to form piping assembly and systems.